-EVENT RULE OFFENDING OFFENDING COACH of
+EVENT RULE OFFENDING Player OFFENDING Coach COACH of Offender

-PLAYER COACH OFFENDER

 Malicious contact 11.2.W OUT & EJECT EJECT N/A

 Illegal player 5.7 EJECT N/A EJECT

-Profanity or Cursing 11.2.U
+Profanity or Cursing 11.2.U EJECT EJECT N/A

 Deliberately Throw Equipment 11.2.V

-Engage in Fight 11.2.X EJECT EJECT N/A
+Engage in Fight 11.2.X

 Leave Position/Bench to join in a fight 11.2 Y

 Bring Rule Book on Field 11.2.Z

 Leave detached equipment in field of play 2.7 1) WARN 2) "may" EJECT 1) WARN 2) "may" EJECT

 Incite spectator demonstration 11.2.L 1) WARN if minor 2) EJECT 1)RESTRICT if minor 2) EJECT N/A

 Use intimidating tactics, bait, or taunt 11.2.M

 Behavior not in spirit of fair play 11.2.N

 Enter area behind catcher 11.2.0

 Charge an Umpire 11.2.P

 Use bullhorns or amplifiers 11.2.Q

 Argue balls/strikes/judgment calls 11.2.R

 Action to cause an illegal pitch 6.4.E

 7.8.Note 2

 11.2.S

 Other unsporting behavior 11.2.T

 Not Entitled courtesy runner 8.3.B 1) OUT & WARN 2) OUT N/A 1) Team Warning 2) EJECT

 Placing FLEX in batting position other than the DP's 5.7 EJECT N/A EJECT

 Fake Tag 11.2.A

 Carelessly Thrown Bat 11.2.B

 Deliberately Remove a Helmet/Failure to 2.1

 Wear a Helmet 11.2.C

 Wear metal cleats where prohibited 11.2.D

-Wear jewelry or exposed ornament dangerous in 11.2.E 1) WARN N/A Team Warning
+Wear jewelry or exposed ornament dangerous in 11.2.E 1) WARN N/A 1) Team Warning

 Umpire Judgement 2)RESTRICT 2) EJECT

 Hit ball to teammates on defense 11.2.F

 Using replay equipment 11.2.G

 Use of tobacco 11.2.H

 Possess anything but a scorebook in coaches box

 Team personnel out of bench area 11.2 J

 Enter batters box with an illegal bat that is 7.14A OUT/EJECT N/A EJECT

-altered or non-approved bat
+altered or non-approved bat N1/A

-Enter batters box with an illegal bat that is 7.14A 1) WARN N/A 1) Team Warning
+Enter batters box with an illegal bat that is 7.14A 1) OUT & WARN N/A 1) Team Warning

-not altered or non-approved bat 2) RESTRICT 2) EJECT
+damaged and discovered prior to bat-ball contact (SEE NOTE 3) 2) OUT & RESTRICT 2) EJECT

 Unreported substitution 5.5 In game legal N/A 1) Team Warning

 Unreported courtesy runner 8.3 2) EJECT ()

-- NOTE 1: A player ejected for malicious contact is declared out unless they have already scored. - NOTE 2: All coach ejections except noted by result in the coach being barred from participation for the remainder of the game in progress PLUS the coach is barred from participation until their NEXT game is completed. - NOTE 3: Coach Ejection for unreported substitution/courtesy runner () results in the coach being barred for the remainder of the game in progress only.
+- NOTE 1: A player ejected for malicious contact is declared out unless they have already scored. - NOTE 2: All coach ejections except noted by \ result in the coach being barred from participation for the remainder of the game in progress PLUS the coach is barred from participation until their NEXT game is completed. - NOTE 3: There is no violation if a bat is damaged or shatters during an at-bat due to bat-ball contact which occurs after the batter enters the box.
+However, the damaged bat shall be removed from the team's possession upon discovery.

 Play will be governed by USSSA Rule Book, unless specified in this section.
-This section is for FAST PITCH play; for rules governing Coach & Machine Pitch, See Rule 17 (pages 66-68).
+This section is for FAST PITCH play; for rules governing Coach & Machine Pitch, See Rule 17 (pages 67-69).